 Great grip handle for extra comfort

 What Should You Consider Before Buying a Random Orbital Sander?

 Random orbital sanders are simple tools.
 Sanding by hand is tedious and fixed rotating sanding can leave unseemly circular swirls in your workpiece.
-In comes the orbital sander.
+In comes the random orbit sander.
 By alternating the rotating motion with a random oval orbit, this machine ensures that you can take off a lot of material quickly, without having to worry about leaving marks.
 They provide a perfectly smooth finish.
 But how do you choose the best one for you?
 Here’s what to consider.

-Orbital sanders usually have two disk sizes - the 6 inches and the 5 inches.
+Orbital sanders usually have two disk sizes – the 6 inches and the 5 inches.
 Which one you will need depends on the type of project you’ll find yourself working on.
 If your work area is large, the 6 inches will save time by being able to take off a lot of material quickly.
-The 5 inch is suitable for small to medium projects.
+The 5-inch is suitable for small to medium projects.

-A great alternative is to find a sander that has replaceable disks so you can change between the 5 and 6 inches at will.
+A great alternative is to find a random orbit sander that has replaceable disks so you can change between the 5 and 6 inches at will.
 If you think your project size will vary consistently, look for a tool that has this functionality.

-Although most of your sanding will likely happen at maximum speed, having the ability to control and slow down the sander is very important if you’re going to be working with finer wood or more fragile material.
+Although most of your sanding will likely happen at maximum speed, having the ability to control and slow down the random orbit sander is very important if you’re going to be working with finer wood or more fragile material.
 A lower speed means you’ll have a lot more control over how much you’re taking off and it’s much easier to avoid sanding through your workpiece.